JureSeselj/kiteboarding-club/README.md

 There still might be an issue with position of the map on different screen sizes of contact section and also with position of the button on banner page.

+There is an issue with logo for some reason, it supose to lead to home page on click and it worked well on the live server but after a push to gitHub it dose not work as expected.

 # Deployment